akashdeep023/Next-Coding/README.md

     -   fetches all posts
     -   for each post, fetch author using the userId property
     -   example of sequential fetching because we need the userId from each post before we can fetch its author.

+**Parallel**: requests in a route are eagerly initiated and will load data at the same time.
+This reduces the total time it takes to load data.